luca-heltai/advanced-fem/README.md

 # Advanced Finite Element Analysis

-@author Prof. Luca Heltai <luca.heltai@sissa.it>
+Author: prof. Luca Heltai <luca.heltai@sissa.it>

 Lecture notes and codes for the course "Advanced Finite Element Analysis" @ SISSA.

-# LICENCE
+# LICENSE

-see file LICENCE in this directory.
+see file ./LICENSE in this directory.